 I thought we needed to get out of this place then I asked: “Do you have a car?”

 He said: “yeah!
 I don’t have much gas though I’ve been driving for few days to come here and see my girlfriend.
 She hasn’t answered my calls.
 You think she would after the horrifying news.”

 “What news?”
 I asked confused.

 “The…the ‘outbreak of the creatures’ the white hounds.”
 He replied with a sarcastic voice.

-He said: “It looks like they’ve evacuated the campus, didn’t you notice?”
+“It looks like they’ve evacuated the campus, didn’t you notice?”
+He asked.

-He scratched the back of his head and said while looking distracted: “Well, I’m ahhh… call me ‘T’.”
-After a few seconds of silence he continued: “So let’s find a car with good mileage per gallon and lots of gas, shall we?”
+He scratched the back of his head and nodded then said while looking distracted: “Well, I’m ahhh… call me ‘T’.”
+After a brief pause he continued: “So let’s find a car with good mileage per gallon and lots of gas, shall we?”
 I nodded.
-We walked around the campus’s parking lot till we found a Toyota Prius with over half a tank of gas.
-He said: “Well these are hard to hotwire.”
+We walked around the campus’s parking lot till we found a hybrid car with over half a tank of gas.
+He said: “Well these are hard to hot-wire.”
 I looked under the car and found a spare key under a hidden spot.